 Partnership for a 100% digitally included UK

-COVID-19 has highlighted the human impact of digital exclusion like never before.
+Chair of our Board of Trustees, Liz Williams MBE, highlights how COVID-19 has exposed the human impact of digital exclusion like never before.
 The personal stories behind DevicesDotNow hammer that home.

 As the immediate public health emergency passes and social distancing restrictions start to ease, it’s clear that digital will continue to shape our daily lives – whether it’s ordering a pint in the pub through an app, accessing the essential services that are increasingly online-only, or keeping up with loved ones who have become harder to visit in person.

 And yet, despite new levels of dependency on digital, the UK doesn’t have a national strategy to deliver 100% digital inclusion.
 Today around a quarter of the UK population don’t have the digital skills the government define as essential for life and work.
 Tackling that is, arguably, a national emergency; critical to recovery, future resilience and growth.
 A key to resolving national economic productivity challenges, but also for community and personal prosperity and wellbeing.

 As we reflect on what we’ve learned through DevicesDotNow, the coronavirus and lockdown provided new insights into the opportunities we have as a national to harness digital to build a recovery that works for everyone.